ignited/laravel-omnipay/README.md

 Integrates the [Omnipay](https://github.com/adrianmacneil/omnipay) PHP library with Laravel 4 via a ServiceProvider to make Configuring multiple payment tunnels a breeze!

+### Now using Omnipay 2.0

+Version `1.1` and onwards has been updated to use Omnipay 2.0.

 ### Composer Configuration

 Include the laravel-omnipay package as a dependency in your `composer.json`: